 Details: The Dragon Willington, DE65 6BP, 01283 704795.
 Dog friendly in the bar area.
 Car park.

 The Dragon is part of the Bespoke Inns pub group, a small local chain.
 Other pubs in the chain include The Boot at Repton, Harpurs in Melbourne (where the vibe is very similar to that at The Dragon) and newly opened Binary Bar and Restaurant in Mickleover on the outskirts of Derby.

 Sunday lunch pubs in Derbyshire

 For more of a ‘proper pub’ feel try The Scotsmans Pack, Hathersage and The Barley Mow in Bonsall.
 Whilst I haven’t visited either on a Sunday (yet!)
-I did sample their festive menus last year and both provided a really good roast dinner in a nice pub environment.
+I did sample their festive menus last year and both provided a really good roast dinner in a traditional pub environment.

 Next on my list for a Sunday roast in Derbyshire